 Memory aid

-However, the following trigger factors are particularly potent candidates for triggering a migraine attack:
+However, the following trigger factors are particularly potent candidates for initiating a migraine attack:

 • Sudden stress